tfausak/tfausak.github.io/_drafts/building-a-better-gemfile.md

 You'll have to explicitly require them at the top of the file.

 As a Pythonista, this doesn't bug me one bit.
+After all, explicit is better than implicit.
 If you still need convincing, consider this:
-It got the OrgSync project's startup time down to 12 seconds (a 20% improvement)!
+It got the OrgSync project's startup time down to 12 seconds (a 20% improvement).
 And that's not even as fast as it could be --- 43 gems are still eagerly required.